-Key Outcomes Objectives Success Measures Timelines 1.1.4 Support for visitor Increase of events Increase or decrease Ongoing attractions and for that attract overseas, of visitors and regional, and local events-based and people to support the held. tourism. local economy.

-5.1.3 To demonstrate a Community Community Ongoing proactive approach engagement satisfaction levels to community and strategies in place and level of economic and positive interaction with development, and relationships with business owners and service delivery. business and service service providers. • providers.
+Key Outcomes Objectives Success Measures Timelines 1.1.4 Support for visitor Increase of events Increase or decrease Ongoing attractions and for that attract overseas, of visitors and community driven events-based and tourism.
+0 5.1.3 To demonstrate a proactive approach to community and economic development, and service delivery. engagement strategies in place and positive business owners and Ongoing